-Demographic factors, clinical characteristics, and service utilisation will be summarised with counts (percentages) for categorical variables, mean (standard deviation (SD)) for normal distributed
+Demographic factors, clinical characteristics, and service utilisation will be summarised with counts (percentages) for categorical variables, mean (standard deviation (SD)) for normal distributed variables or median (interquartile or other percentile range) for other continuous variables.

-For all comparative analyses, effect estimates will be adjusted for familial clustering and minimisation factors.
-Comparative statistical analysis will entail calculating the adjusted hazard ratio plus 95% confidence interval (CI) for the primary outcome, the adjusted risk ratio (plus 99% CI) for dichotomous outcomes, and adjusted mean or median difference (plus 99% CI), for other continuous variables.
-Since this is an efficacy study, for the primary analysis, babies will be analysed on a per-protocol basis, excluding babies who are temporarily or permanently discontinued from the study treatment.
-For the primary outcome events will be censored for babies who discontinue or die before extubation or who remain intubated at 36 weeks' PMA.
+Comparative statistical analysis will entail calculating the HR plus 95% confidence interval (CI) for the primary outcome, the risk ratio (plus 95% CI) for dichotomous outcomes, and mean or median difference (plus 95% CI), for other continuous variables.
+Since this is an efficacy study, for the primary analysis, babies will be analysed on a per-protocol basis, excluding babies who are discontinued from the study treatment.
+For the primary outcome events will be censored for babies who discontinue or die before extubation or who remain intubated at day 16.

 A secondary analysis will analyse all outcomes on an intention-to-treat basis.
 The consistency of the effect of dexamethasone will be explored to see whether it is of particular help to specific subgroups of babies, using the statistical test of interaction.
 The following pre-specified subgroups will be examined for the primary outcome (1) gestational age, (2) singleton vs. multiple pregnancy and (3) diuretic use at trial outset.
-An exploratory analysis using logistic regression methods will investigate the post-randomisation use of diuretics and oxygen and their impact on the treatment effect.